modypy/modypy/docs/guide/07_water_tank.rst

 amount of inflow necessary to keep the height at a specific level.
 After this example you will know

-- how to explicitly model inputs to a system,
+- how to explicitly model inputs to a system, and
-- how to express constraints on specific signals in a system using output ports, and
-- how to use the steady-state determination functionality of `MoDyPy` to find a steady state that fulfills the constraints.
+- how to use the steady-state determination functionality of `MoDyPy` to find a steady state that fulfills a given set of constraints.

 A Water Tank
 ------------